 The Poconos feature some of Pennsylvania’s most scenic fall destinations!
 Route 507 around Lake Wallenpaupack is one of the most famous, passed Bushkill and the Delaware Water Gap.
 On Route 402, drive toward the Delaware State Forest to witness a myriad of whimsical colors unfold.
 Follow Route 209 to nearby Beltzville State Park to see fall foliage beyond your car!
 Or, rent a boat on Lake Wallenpaupack to launch from Mauch Chunk and Tobyhanna.
 Walk around Bingham Park in Hawley or Blakeslee off Route 115 to find the Austin T. Blakeslee Natural Area, featuring easy hikes and picnic tables.
 Down south, hike Bushkill Falls to reach eight flowing, 100-foot waterfalls!
 Sop at the Jim Thorpe No. 9 Mine and Museum to learn more about Pennsylvania’s history while trekking into a real-life mine.
 Lehigh Gorge State Park is especially fantastic to see fall foliage from the vintage Lehigh Gorge Scenic Railway!

-Litchfield flaunts fantastic fall foliage for kids to see near NYC!
+Litchfield flaunts fantastic fall foliage near NYC for families!
 Less than 3 hours away, this Connecticut town attracts families with its lush pastures, rolling hills, and scenic Housatonic River.
 Every minute here with kids will be unforgettable during mid-October when Litchfield showcases some of the state’s most picturesque pigments!
 Drive to nearby White Flower Farm to begin your autumn adventure, meandering its manicured fields.
-(Or purchasing delicious delicacies for the road!)
+Or purchase delicious delicacies for the road!
 The Little Pond Boardwalk Trail is also one of the best trails in town due to its flat, relatively short path.
 At the White Memorial Conservation Center, wander through lovely gardens while touring a museum to learn more about Litchfield!
 Topsmead State Forest has a strategic position in the Litchfield Hills, where you can hike, bike, and tour a historic mansion.
 Book a hot air balloon ride from Aer Blarney Balloons for an aerial view of Litchfield!

 Lower Connecticut River Valley

-The Lower Connecticut River Valley concludes our fall foliage destinations for kids near NYC!
+The Lower Connecticut River Valley concludes our fall foliage destinations near NYC for families!
 Home to the state’s abundant farmland, it’s also great for leaf-peeping during your family’s autumn adventure.
-Kids will love the Medieval-style architecture at Gillette Castle State Park in East Haddam, for example, where you can overlook fall colors while exploring a giant stone mansion.
+Kids will love the Medieval-style architecture at Gillette Castle State Park in East Haddam, for example.
+Here, view fall colors while exploring a giant stone mansion.
 Or, meander the Florence Griswold Museum in Old Lyme to mix history, American impressionist art, and a lovely garden setting!
-Experienced trekkers can also hike the Great Osage Trails in Essex, once home to Connecticut’s Native Americans.
-Animal lovers shouldn’t hesitate to visit Stewart B. McKinney Wildlife Refuge too, where you can roam 950-acres of preserved nature while spotting resident birds, plants, and other wildlife!
+Experienced trekkers can also hike the Great Osage Trails in Essex, filled with a myriad of autumn hues.
+Animal lovers can visit Stewart B. McKinney Wildlife Refuge too, where you can roam 950-acres of preserved nature while spotting resident birds, plants, and other wildlife!
 Want to tour Connecticut’s autumn landscape on an original steam locomotive?
 Hop aboard the Essex Steam Train and prepare for the round-trip of your life!

-We hope you’ve enjoyed these 11 Best Places To See Fall Foliage Within 3 Hours Of NYC!
+We hope you’ve enjoyed reading about these amazing locations to see fall foliage near NYC with kids!
 Regardless of where you plan your next family vacation, though, nothing compares to spending quality time with your kids.
-As always, this article on the 11 Best Places To See Fall Foliage Within 3 Hours Of NYC would not have been as helpful, informed, or family-friendly without the contributions and input from the amazing members on our Facebook group, Families Who Love To Travel!
+As always, this article on the 13 Best Places to See Fall Foliage with Kids within 3 Hrs Of NYC would not have been as helpful, informed, or family-friendly without the contributions and input from the amazing members of our Facebook group, Families Who Love To Travel!
 For more travel recommendations on vacationing with children, join us on Facebook at Families Who Love To Travel.
 It’s a community of dynamic families who love to adventure and explore through travel.
 Plus, follow us on Instagram (@families.love.travel) to connect with other families who love the unique experiences travel has to offer (and to get sneak peeks of upcoming articles!).

 *Due to the COVID-19 pandemic, many of the accommodations, restaurants, or activities on this list may also be closed.
 Please ensure availability before making your decision.